-What Is Natural Language Generation: What It Does & Doesn’t Do
+What Is NLG: What It Does & Doesn’t Do

-Natural Language Generation (NLG) is a subsection of Natural Language Processing (NLP).
+Natural Language Generation is a subsection of Natural Language Processing (“NLP”).
 NLG software turns structured data into written narrative, writing like a human being but at the speed of thousands of pages per second.
-NLG makes data universally understandable and seeks to automate the writing of data-driven narratives like financial reports, product descriptions, meeting memos, and more.
+It makes data universally understandable and seeks to automate the writing of data-driven narratives like financial reports, product descriptions, meeting memos, and more.

 Importantly, while NLG software can write, it can’t “read”.
 NLG turns structured data into human language but it is not able to, for example, read a news story and pull figures out of it.
 In fact, the science of taking unstructured data like a book and making it structured is called Natural Language Understanding.

 Learn the differences between Natural Language Understanding and Natural Language Generation with our infographics.